Climate neutral agriculture in Denmark

 Model: Balmorel

-Training international energy modelers
+Training for international energy modellers

-Through the 4-week course the students learned:
+Through the 4-week course, the students learned:

 – How to do system energy modelling